The state of technology in the AP department

 Nearly half of all respondents suffer from a lack of visibility and control with no clear way to measure and monitor process.
-Forty percent suffer from a lack of spend visibility.
-This stems from the indirect spend issue we’ve seen mentioned in the other sections; large portions on invoices not under purchase orders and indirect spend with no paper trail in a single system for accurate forecasting.
+40% suffer from a lack of spend visibility.
+This stems from the indirect spend issue we’ve seen mentioned elsewhere in this article: large portions on invoices not under purchase orders and indirect spend with no paper trail in a single system for accurate forecasting.
 This lack of visibility means companies are missing out on the opportunity to generate savings and are likely finding it difficult to keep spend under control.
 Ultimately, that affects the bottom line.

 If an organization is in a similar situation to the scenarios described above, some general guidelines are helpful as you strive to improve in these underperforming areas.

 What cannot be measured, cannot be met.
-A modern AP automation solution will be able to provide you with data-driven dashboards for actionable intelligence.
+Modern accounts payable automation technology will be able to provide you with data-driven dashboards for actionable intelligence.
 Pair that with accurate benchmarks to compare your own numbers, and businesses can easily rely on self-enablement to improve and get to best in class levels of efficiency, with the KPIs to back it up.
 The savings you’ll generate from avoiding late payment thanks to your increased visibility and control will elevate the AP department from a back-office function to a cost-saving center.

 #6.
 There are varied opinions of what solutions and strategies are the most helpful

-When asked what they thought would help them improve their P2P efficiency, the respondents’ answers were all over the map.
-More than half of respondents selected improving supplier self-service, process standardization, increasing invoice data capture automation, and rolling out invoice automation as what they believed would make the greatest difference.
+When asked what they thought would help them improve their P2P efficiency, respondents’ answers were all over the map.
+More than half selected improving supplier self-service, process standardization, increasing invoice data capture automation, and rolling out invoice automation as what they believed would make the greatest difference.

 Rolling out invoice automation through e-invoicing or EDI was also one of the top selections by respondents.
-But the biggest effect from e-invoicing is seen in invoices being transformed from an already electronic format into another electronic format called EDI, instead of tackling the paper invoices, which results in very limited business impact in the end.
+But the biggest effect of e-invoicing is that of transforming invoices from an already electronic format into another electronic format called EDI, instead of tackling the paper invoices; this results in very limited business impact in the end.

 If you’re considering a new technology to improve your overall efficiency, these suggestions could make the selection process more successful.

 First things first: Scope your project.
 There are lots of solutions available, and the impact on your business varies between each type.
 While all solutions have their unique benefits, it’s essential to select the right tool that your company will benefit from most, at the moment.
-Map your current processes and pinpoint the biggest pain points that need to be addressed by your solution.
+Map your current processes and pinpoint the biggest pain points that the technology will need to address.